koushick123/findmyshop/README.md

     "postCode":"WC2E9EQ"
 }
 6. Click on Send.
-7. On the right side, you should see a HTTP 200 OK.
+7. Below in response, you should see a HTTP 201 Created.
 This means the Shop details have been added to memory.
 8. Choose GET from dropdown, and paste url http://localhost:8080/nearestShop?latitude=51.508749&longitude=-0.1277583.
 This is to get nearest shop details given existing coordinates via request params.
 9. Click on Send.
 10. Postman should receive json data of the nearest shop details like this: